The Head of State

 Lieutenancy

-The Grand Duke delegates his powers to his Lieutenant and this acting capacity may be either temporary or permanent.
-The Grand Duke can restrict the extent of the mandate as he deems necessary.
-The powers of the Lieutenant-Représentant are therefore limited by this mandate.
-However, the measures they take by virtue of their mandate have the same effect as if they were issued by the Grand Duke himself.
+The Grand Duke thus shares all or part of his powers with his Lieutenant-Représentant.
+The powers of the Lieutenant- Représentant are limited by this mandate and the measures that he takes by virtue of his mission have the same effect as if they had been issued by the Grand Duke himself.

 Assermentation du Grand-Duc héritier Henri en tant que Lieutenant-Représentant